Signs of Brain Tumor in Dogs

 What are the first-stage symptoms of a brain tumor?

-At first, brain tumors can cause occasional seizures, subtle vision problems, anxiety, restlessness or other personality shifts, and episodes of circling/pacing.
-Since these changes are mild at onset, it takes paying close attention daily to pick up on them.
+At first, brain tumors can cause occasional seizures, subtle vision problems, anxiety, restlessness, or other personality shifts, and episodes of circling/pacing.
+Since these changes are mild at the onset, it takes paying close attention daily to pick up on them.
 Logging any patterns helps your vet determine if imaging tests are needed to check for a tumor.

-If you notice the onset of new behaviors like seizures, disorientation, vision issues, personality changes, or other brain-related symptoms, schedule a vet exam right away.
+If you notice the onset of new behaviours like seizures, disorientation, vision issues, personality changes, or other brain-related symptoms, schedule a vet exam right away.
 Your vet will check reflexes, balance, and vision and conduct a neuro exam.
-If the tumor is suspected, they’ll recommend scans like an MRI or CT to visualize the brain and look for masses.
+If the tumour is suspected, they’ll recommend scans like an MRI or CT to visualize the brain and look for masses.
 They may follow up with a biopsy to diagnose the tumor type before planning treatment.

 Scroll to Top